nqlp/ezoko-frontend/README.md

 2. The frontend calls the `getVariantByBarcode` action with the provided barcode.
 3. The backend (Server Action)`getVariantByBarcode` uses `productsApi.ts` to `findVariantsByBarcode` to fetch product variant data from Shopify.
 4. Shopify processes the GraphQL query and returns the product variant data.
-4. The fetched data is returned to the frontend and displayed to the user.
+5. The fetched data is returned to the frontend and displayed to the user.

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.